 I like to think he found me charming with my Canadian accent (eh!), but it’s probably more likely that he just wanted me to leave as soon as possible.
 Either way, it worked because he went into the kitchen came back a short while later with a lovely, thick piece of cardstock with a hand-written recipe for ‘Traditional Austrian Gluhwein’ compliments of the chef.

-It’s been 3 years now since I got that gluhwein recipe and it still holds a place of honour on the side of my fridge.
+It’s been a few years now since I got that gluhwein recipe and it still holds a place of honour on the side of my fridge.
 I’ve made it more times than I can count and am already waiting for the snow to fall so I can start up again.

 Ready to try it yourself?